application-research/delta/docs/make-e2e-deal.md

     - run the SP miner selection api `curl --location --request GET 'https://simple-sp-selection.onrender.com/api/providers?size_bytes=34359738368'`, get the `address` field from the response.
     - check out `https://data.storage.market/api/providers` to get a list of miners.
     - you can also omit this field and let the daemon select a miner for you.
+- The `auto_retry` flag.
+This is a boolean flag that indicates whether the deal should be retried if it fails.
+The default value is `false`.
-- The `connection_mode` to use to make the deal.
-The default value for an import deal is `e2e`.
+- The `deal_verify_state` to use to make the deal.
+The default value for an import deal is `verified`.
+  - `verified` state is used to make deals with miners that support the `Verified` deal state.
-  - `e2e` mode (online deal) is used to make deals with miners that support the `e2e` connection mode.
+  - `unverified` state is used to make deals with miners that support the `Unverified` deal state.
+- The `unverified_max_price` to use to make the deal.
+The default value for an import deal is `0`.
-  - `import` mode (offline) is used to make deals with miners that support the `import` connection mode.
+  - `unverified_max_price` is used to make deals with miners that support the `unverified` deal state.
+This is the maximum price that the miner can charge for the deal.
+  - If the `deal_verify_state` is `verified`, this field is ignored.
+  - If the `deal_verify_state` is `unverified`, this field is used to make the deal.

 Here's the complete structure of the `metadata` request.
 ```